Mayuko Fujiki: Coaching career

 In 2017, the Spanish Federation announced Fujiki's appointment as the head coach of the Spanish National Team.
 This announcement came during a period where the Spanish National Team had experienced a decline in scores, costing the team qualification to the Rio 2016 Olympic Games.
 Fujiki entered the position with hopes to bring "a different approach to show the unique ‘Spanish’ synchro" and "to build fundamental techniques in individual swimmers" with a new generation of swimmers.

 In less than two years after being appointed as the head coach of the Spanish National Team, Fujiki led a team of young swimmers to earn a bronze medal in the newly established Highlight category in 2019 at the FINA World Championship.
 This feat marked the end of the "dark period" of the Spanish Team of not earning any medals in two consecutive world championships.

-Ona Carbonell, FINA's most decorated female swimmer, said when you are training under Fujiki, the athletes do not need to hesitate or resist anything because they can all trust her completely.
-Carbonell gushes about Fujiki's wealth of knowledge and experiences in terms of artistic, technical, and planning elements and calls her the most complete and comprehensive coach she has ever worked with.
+Ona Carbonell, FINA's most decorated female swimmer, stated that athletes training under Fujiki trusted her coaching.
+Carbonell also stated that Fujiki's expertise includes the artistic, technical, and planning aspects of artistic swimming.

 For the Tokyo 2020 Olympics, Fujiki, representing Spain, choreographed unique routines that celebrated Japanese culture.
 The team's theme for one routine, "Baseball," honored the host country's most beloved sport and included music that featured Japanese baseball legends such as Ichiro, Shohei Ohtani, and Hideki Matsui.

 Another routine, themed around "Darwin's Theory of Evolution," was also innovative.
 The most notable performance in this series uniquely combined Japanese music, flamenco, and Japanese sign language to create a powerful and inclusive message.

 At the 2023 Fukuoka World Championships, Fujiki made history for Spanish artistic swimming by securing a gold medal in the Olympic Team event.
 This was the most significant achievement ever for the Spanish team.
 Overall, Spain won a total of seven medals during the championship.

 At the 2024 Paris Olympics, Fujiki's leadership brought Spain back to the medal podium after a twelve-year absence.
 For the duet of Iris Tió and Alisa Ozhogina, she created a routine with the theme of "Sagrada Família."
 For the team event, she choreographed a routine that was a fusion of music, including "Mambo" from West Side Story by composer Gustavo Dudamel, Eminem's "Lose Yourself," and "O Fortuna" from Carmina Burana.
 The team's routine won Spain its long-awaited Olympic medal.

 In 2018, Fujiki recognized the exceptional potential of a then-16-year-old IRIS Tio and recruited her to the national team.
 Though she was known more for her physicality than her expressive ability at the time, Fujiki personally coached her.
 He not only selected Tio, the team's youngest athlete, as a duet member for the Tokyo Olympics but also focused on developing her artistry as a soloist, helping her become one of the world's top performers in the sport.